-Tell your doctor if you are taking phenytoin.
-Your doctor may need vessels (the pulmonary arteries) that carry blood from the heart to the lungs.
+Tell your doctor or pharmacist if you are taking any of these:

+• Riociguat, for treating high blood pressure in the blood vessels (the pulmonary arteries) that carry blood from the heart to the lungs.
 Your doctor may need to reduce your riociguat dose, as abacavir may increase riociguat blood levels.
-Pregnancy and breast-feeding